Ramayana Ballet(updated on 4/12/2016)

 You will see not only the dance but also interesting acts such as fireball game and acrobat.
 The fireball game is presented when Hanoman that initially would be fired alive turned to be successful in burning Alengkadiraja Kingdom owned by Rahwana.
 The acrobat is seen when Hanoman fights against Rahwana's followers.
 The fireball when Shinta would be burned is also interesting to see.

 There are two places in Yogyarta where Ramayana ballet is performed.
 First, in Purawisata Yogyarta that is located on Jalan Brigjen Katamso, to the east of Yogyakarta Kingdom.
-In the place that was recorded in Indonesian Record Museum in 2002 for performing Ramayana ballet for 25 years, you will enjoy dinner while seeing the ballet.
+In the place that was recorded in Indonesian Record Museum in 2002 for performing Ramayana ballet for 25 years.
 The other place to see the ballet is the open stage and Trimurti closed-stage in the complex of Prambanan temple.

 Text: Yunanto Wiji Utomo